Interpreter Transfer concentration

 Deaf Studies explores the language, culture, history and contemporary issues of Deaf people.
 Fundamental to our program are both competency in American Sign Language and a desire to work with the Deaf community as allies (or advocate members).
 As such, all Deaf Studies concentrations share the same ASL and Deaf Studies core courses.This transfer program also includes specialized course work needed to prepare for future interpreter studies.
 Students in this concentration aspire to become professional American Sign Language/English Interpreters and thus, plan to transfer to a four-year institution that offers interpreter training.

-• BCC offers several Deaf Studies concentrations to meet your career and academic goals.
-The concentration options are: Transfer, Interpreter Transfer, Education, Human Services and Speech to Text Support Services.
+• Bristol offers several Deaf Studies concentrations to meet your career and academic goals.
+The concentration options are: Transfer, Interpreter Transfer, Education, and Human Services.
 Students unsure of which option to choose should choose Deaf Studies: Transfer.

 • Students who have taken non-credit “sign language classes” in the past, or, are heritage signers (Deaf/signing family) should meet with the program director to discuss Prior Learning Assessment (PLA) opportunities.